-Applicants who qualify for relocation assistance will be issued Relocation Vouchers which allows the applicant to select an existing or under construction home outside of a highrisk area.
+Applicants who qualify for relocation assistance will be issued relocation vouchers which allow them to select an existing or under construction home outside of a high-risk area.
 Existing Replacement homes and/or under construction homes must be located in Puerto Rico and must pass applicable environmental clearance and a Program replacement property pre-purchase inspection.

-The Program will pay 100% of the purchase price of an approved replacement home, up to the amount of the awarded Relocation Voucher.
+The Program will pay 100% of the purchase price of an approved replacement home, up to the amount of the awarded relocation voucher.
 No cash refund will be issued to an applicant in the event the purchase price of a replacement home is less than the amount of the approved voucher.
 Replacement homes will only be allowable if the home does not require home elevation.
 Assisted applicants may not be relocated to floodplains or hazard prone areas.

-To appropriately address the limited housing available in the market in Puerto Rico, the maximum funding amount for the replacement property provided by the Program will be \$200,000.
+To appropriately address Puerto Rico's limited, available housing stock the Program will provide the maximum funding amount of \$200,000 for the replacement property.
 The applicant's property value shall not increase this provided maximum funding amount.
 The Program will not limit purchase prices for replacement properties and the applicant can secure any additional funds required for the acquisition of the property from other funding sources, including a mortgage.
-The Program will allow applicants to use additional funding to purchase a replacement property that exceeds the funds awarded through the Relocation Voucher.
+The Program will allow applicants to use additional funding to purchase a replacement property that exceeds the funds awarded through the relocation voucher.

-The value of the Relocation Voucher will reflect household composition.
-Applicants will be given a voucher equal to the reconstruction value of the home in conjunction with the number of bedrooms needed to accommodate the household.
+The value of the relocation voucher will reflect household composition.
+Applicants will be given a voucher equal to the home's reconstruction value in conjunction with the number of bedrooms needed to accommodate the household.
 See Reconstruction and Relocation Unit Size and Exceptions section of these Guidelines.
-Applicants will have ninety (90) days from the date the voucher was issued to identify a replacement home and be under contract.
+Applicants will have one hundred and eighty (180) days from the date the voucher was issued to identify a replacement home and be under contract.
 The Housing Counseling agencies may provide applicants with support throughout the relocation process by assisting in identifying a suitable replacement home, providing homeowner education, and connecting applicants with social services providers in the considered purchase home area.
-Housing counseling agencies are provided at no cost to the applicant.
+Housing Counseling agencies are provided at no cost to the applicant.